SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_DOM_Backup_Manager.md

 - **Restore State**: Displays the current state of the row.
 Possible values are **Not Restored**, **Processing**, **Failed**, and **Restored**.
 - **Restore Button**: Allows the connector to restore the desired row.

 > [!NOTE]
-> The restorables displayed in this table are _unique_, determined by comparing the Last Modification parameter of each created backup.
+> The restorables displayed in this table are **unique**.
+They are determined by comparing the Last Modification parameter of each created backup.
 This comparison process runs in the background.
 The advantage of this approach is that when the user sorts the table by the Last Modification column, it effectively creates a version history of DOM backups, showing only the distinct backup moments that are meaningful for restoration.
-It’s normal not to see all backups of the backup folder in this table, especially if multiple backups were taken without any changes made in between.
+It is normal not to see all backups of the backup folder in this table, especially if multiple backups were taken without any changes made in between.

 > [!WARNING]
-> In the background, when restoring a previous backup, the system first checks if the module already exists.
+> In the background, when a previous backup is restored, the system first checks if the module already exists.
 If it does, an automatic backup is created before the existing module is deleted and the old backup is imported.
 Although this approach ensures safety, it can be time-consuming depending on your system's computing power and the read/write speed of your indexing engine.

 ### Configuration Page